skaji/CPAN-Mirror-Tiny/README.md

 **CAUTION**: Currently, the distribution name for git repository is something like `S/SK/SKAJI/Carl-0.01-9188c0e.tar.gz`, where `0.01` is the version and `9188c0e` is `git rev-parse --short HEAD`.
-However this naming convention is likely to change.
-Do not depend on this!

 ## index